-For anyone looking to expand their career into Medical Office Assisting, a formal education is often required for this position.
-At a minimum, a high school diploma or GED is required, followed by either a) the successful completion of an approved Medical Office Assistant program within the past five years, or b) one year of supervised work experience in the Medical Office Assistant field within the last three years.
+Formal education is often required for anyone looking to expand their career to Medical Office Assisting.
+At a minimum, most employers require a high school diploma or GED, followed by either the successful completion of an approved Medical Office Assistant program within the past five years or one year of supervised work experience in the Medical Office Assistant field within the last three years.

-If you choose the first route, it can take between six months to a year to complete your training and pursue certification.
+If you choose the first route, completing your training and pursuing certification can take six months to a year.

-There are a number of nationally recognized exams to gain certification as a Medical Office Assistant, including those from the National Healthcareer Association (NHA) and the National Center for Competency Testing (NCCT).
-While all employers do not require national certification, it can still prove helpful in finding employment.
+There are several nationally recognized exams to gain certification as a Medical Office Assistant, including those from the National Healthcareer Association (NHA) and the National Center for Competency Testing (NCCT).
+While all employers do not require national certification, it can prove helpful in finding employment.